keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 ### Choosing the Right Backend Size
 **Snowflake SQL transformations:** Users can choose between small (default), medium, or large Snowflake warehouses, balancing performance against cost.
-Performance generally scales up with size, but costs do too.
+Performance generally scales up with size, but costs do, too.

 The impact varies by query, so testing and evaluating outcomes is advised.
 Sometimes, a larger warehouse might be more cost-effective if it significantly reduces runtime.
 More details on costs can be found [here](https://help.keboola.com/management/project/limits/#project-power--time-credits).

 **Python and R transformations:** The choice of backend size affects the memory available for processing data.
-A larger backend is often necessary for handling larger datasets or when memory limits are reached, rather than for potential speed gains.
+A larger backend is often necessary for handling larger datasets or when memory limits are reached rather than for potential speed gains.

 ### Selecting Columns Carefully
 Avoid using `SELECT *` in your queries.
 Instead, list out the columns you need.
 Using SELECT * could lead to problems if columns in the database change.
 Listing columns enhances your query's safety and readability, ensuring you're clear about which data you're using and avoiding issues with your results.

 {% include tip.html title="Safe Development Practices" content="
 Use development branches for any changes or new additions to ensure a controlled and safe development environment.
 This method keeps your work organized and